cpcsdk/docker-amstrad-crossdev/README.md

 $ docker build -t cpcsdk/crossdev .
 ```

+Please note that there is a specific branch when using the image on a raspberrypi (`raspbian-stretch`).

 ## Windows

-The aim of Docker is to manipulate Linux container.
+The aim of Docker is to manipulate Linux containers.
 It is of course totally incompatible with Windows world !
 However, it is possible to use it thanks to Linux virtual machines...

 ### Installation of Docker

 Follow the instructions there: https://docs.docker.com/engine/installation/windows/

-Otherwhise :
+Otherwise :

   1. Download Docker Toolbox https://github.com/docker/toolbox/releases/download/v1.9.1/DockerToolbox-1.9.1.exe
   2. Install it and follow the instructions